harshrajhrj/distributed-task-queue-system/README.md

 ```

 #### Manager (Flask): Receives the request, generates a unique Task ID, and pushes a message { "id": "...", "number": "..." } to RabbitMQ.
 It immediately returns the Task ID to the frontend.
+- The Manager (Flask API) receives the request.
+- It generates a unique Task ID (e.g., abc-123).
+- It immediately sends this Task ID back to the frontend.
+- Crucially, it pushes the task (with its ID and the number) onto the task_queue in RabbitMQ.

 ```
             +-----------------+      +------------------+
             |  Flask Manager  |      |                  |